 The inaugural San Angelo Rodeo was held in 1934, three years after the first "fat" stock show.
 Rodeo in those days differs greatly from what it is today, but one truth holds true: San Angelo hosts a rodeo.

-Currently held in the Foster Communications Coliseum on the San Angelo Fairgrounds, the San Angelo Rodeo Committee is proud to offer attendees on of the best true rodeos spectators can find today.
+Currently held in the Foster Communications Coliseum on the San Angelo Fairgrounds, the San Angelo Rodeo Committee is proud to offer attendees one of the best true rodeos that spectators can find today.
 San Angelo prides itself on offering a quality event from contestants, to stock, to production, and so on.
-Sure there are some lights and smoke to make the event a true production, but what we offer is a rodeo.
+Sure, there are some lights and smoke to make the event a true production, but what we offer is a rodeo.